StefanWittmann/private-rag-embeddinggemma/README.md

 A 100% private, local Retrieval-Augmented Generation (RAG) stack using:
 - **EmbeddingGemma-300m** for embeddings
 - **SQLite-vec** for vector storage
+- **Crawl4AI** for async web scraping
-- **Qwen3:4b** for language generation
+- **gpt-oss:20b** for language generation
 - **100% Private & Offline Capable**

 ## 🎯 What This Project Does

 Build a completely private, offline RAG application right on your laptop.
-This system combines Google's new EmbeddingGemma model for best-in-class local embeddings, SQLite-vec for a dead-simple vector database, and Ollama for a powerful, local LLM.
+This system combines Google's new EmbeddingGemma model for best-in-class local embeddings, SQLite-vec for a dead-simple vector database, Crawl4AI for intelligent web scraping, and Ollama for a powerful, local LLM.
 No API keys, no costs, no data sent to the cloud.

+## 🔧 How It Works

+1. **Web Scraping (Crawl4AI)**: Uses Crawl4AI's async web crawler to fetch documentation pages and automatically convert them to clean markdown format
+2. **Chunking**: Splits documents into overlapping token-based chunks for optimal retrieval
+3. **Embedding (EmbeddingGemma)**: Generates dense vector representations using Google's mobile-optimized embedding model
+4. **Storage (SQLite-vec)**: Stores vectors in a local SQLite database with vector search extension
+5. **Retrieval**: Finds the most semantically similar chunks to your query via cosine similarity
+6. **Generation (gpt-oss)**: Passes retrieved context to a local LLM to generate accurate, grounded responses

 ## 📋 Prerequisites

-- Python 3.9+
+- **Python 3.13+** recommended (for Crawl4AI compatibility)
 - Modern laptop with at least 8GB RAM
 - Internet connection for initial model downloads